 Licensed money lenders or credit communities, as they are known today, are regulated by Kementerian Perumahan dan Kerajaan Tempatan (KPKT).
 They are issued with a money lending license that has to be renewed by the lending company every two years.
 This license are governed by strict guidelines from the Money Lending Act 1951, which outlines a number of key ‘can dos’ and ‘can’t dos’, these include: –

-- The maximum interest rate for secured personal loan is capped at 12% per annum or 1% per month
+- The maximum interest rate for secured personal loan is 12% per annum or 1% per month

-- The maximum interest rate for unsecured personal loan is capped at 18% per annum or 1.5% per month
+- The maximum interest rate for unsecured personal loan is 18% per annum or 1.5% per month

-- They have to assess the borrowers’ financial standing
+- They have to evaluate the borrowers’ financial situation

-- Signing the loan agreement must be done in person at the licensed moneylender’s registered business address
+- Signing the loan agreement must be conducted in the office and registered business address of the licensed moneylender

 - They are not allowed to use compound interest or increase the interest amount when you don’t pay on time.